lastic/lastic.github.io/_posts/2025-01-25-A-TALE-OF-TWO-CRTCS.md

 some simply don't work since they expect a CRTC type 0.

-I was unable to find a good source of CRTC type 0 until I found a Youtube repair video, basing that the person in the video lives in Austria, I went ahead and asked if they could provide me their eBay seller.
+I was unable to find a good source of CRTC type 0 until I found a Youtube repair video, based off that the person in the video lives in Austria, I went ahead and asked if they could provide me their eBay seller since I presumed it would be an European seller.

 The eBAY seller was located in Poland so no import fees and a good price.
 My order was placed for 4 x CRTC type 1 aka the Hitachi HD6845S, which apparantly can be found in videorecorders and such.

 Once they arrived I delved into the details of this article on how to do a [dual-CRTC](http://www.kameli.net/marq/?p=3415) piggybanking setup.

-You basically take pin 20 of the CRTCs,which is VCC (5V) disconnect it and run a wire from the PCB to a switch and both pin 20ies of the
+You basically take pin 20 of the CRTCs, which is VCC (5V), disconnect it and run a wire from the PCB to a switch and both pin 20ies of the
 CRTCs to that same switch.

 First ,the 464.
-This one is pretty one since all components are spread on the motherboard so there is enough room to get to the CRTC with a soldering iron.
+This one is a pretty simple one since all components are spread on the motherboard so there is enough room to get to the CRTC with a soldering iron.

 Here is the original UM CRTC1 chip with all the wiring done.